-In this unit you have got an opportunity to sing various short songs in sol-fas and words on various themes.
+In this unit an opportunity is given to sing various short songs in solfas and words on various themes.
 Performance is the final output of a musician or a performing artist in general.
 These songs that we are going to sing will give you an opportunity to exploit your talent as a singer, and an upcoming music professional.